On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Applications

-These lemma's show that when the demand distribution is exponential and with a non-conjugate inverse-gamma prior, a modeler can use our results in Theorem~\ref{thrm:thm6} and~\ref{prop:prop4} for naive VB and LCVB algorithm(resp.) to bound the optimality gap in decisions.
-Note that Theorem~\ref{thrm:thm6} and~\ref{prop:prop4} are special cases of more general Theorem~\ref{prop:prop2}.
-Recall that the bound obtained in Theorem~\ref{prop:prop2} depends on $\e_n^2$ and $ \eta_n^R(\bar \gamma')$, where Lemma~\ref{lem:nv1} and~\ref{lem:nv2} imply that $\e_n^2=\frac{1}{n}$, but in order to get complete bound, we further need to characterize $\eta_n^R(\bar \gamma')$.
-Also recall that, as a consequence of Assumption~\ref{assump:Asf11} in Proposition~\ref{prop:prop2}, we obtained $\eta_n^R(\bar \gamma') \leq (C_8+C_9) \e_n'^2$.
+These lemmas show that when the demand distribution is exponential and with a non-conjugate truncated inverse-gamma prior, our results in Theorem~\ref{thrm:OGValue} and~\ref{thrm:OGdecision} can be used for RSVB method to bound the optimality gap in decisions and values for various values of the risk-sensitivity parameter $\gamma$.
+Recall that the bound obtained in Theorem~\ref{thrm:OGdecision} depends on $\e_n^2$ and $ \eta_n^R(\gamma)$.